ftschirpke/DnD-Campaign-Manager/content/README.md

 }
 ```

 You can also define groups implicitly by creating a file `groups/group_name.json`.
 Thereby you implicitly define a group with the file name (underscores converted to spaces).
 And in the file, you define the members of this group.
-You should use this for things like eldritch invocations, where the (sub)group members can be far more complicated than simple strings and selecting one of them can have a large impact.
+You should use this for things like eldritch invocations where
+the (sub)group members can be far more complicated than simple strings and selecting one of them can have a large impact.

 Because such choices are usually very similar to features that a class or race would grant.
 Group members are formatted and parsed like [features](#features) except that activations are replaced by prerequisites.
 (see one of the `general/srd/groups/` directories for examples)

 <!-- TODO: give more information on that -->

-If you find that this way of formatting and parsing such groups and their members is not sufficient for your needs, please let me know.
+If you find that this way of formatting and parsing such groups and their members is not sufficient for your needs,
+please let me know.

 ## Anything unclear?

-If something about the formatting of the content is not clear, please have a look at the Open Game Content examples (in [imperial units](../content_imperial/) or [metric units](../content_metric/)), hopefully, that helps.
+If something about the formatting of the content is not clear, please have a look at the Open Game Content examples
+(in [imperial units](../content_imperial/) or [metric units](../content_metric/)), hopefully, that helps.

-If you are comfortable reading C++ code, another possibility would be to have a look at the test cases for the particular content type you are having problems with e.g. the `spell_parser_test.cpp`.
+If you are comfortable reading C++ code, another possibility would be to have a look at the test cases for the
+particular content type you are having problems with e.g. the `spell_parser_test.cpp`.

 **Either way**, do not hesitate to create an issue, I am happy to help.
-And if you can point out where this explanation is incomplete or unclear, I have the opportunity to improve it for future readers.
+And if you can point out where this explanation
+is incomplete or unclear, I have the opportunity to improve it for future readers.